Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Introduction

-\item The CFN-based cooperative ISAC service provisioning enables centralized coordination and coherent signal processing \cite{chen2025radiation}, thereby mitigating inter-cell interference and enhancing spatial diversity, which in turn significantly improves the performances of sensing and communication tasks.
-Nevertheless, full cooperation in CFNs requires CSI of all links among the associated transceivers, resulting in substantial signaling overhead for CSI acquisition.
-Moreover, the coupled optimization of sensing- and communication-related variables leads to a high-dimensional decision space and increased complexity, especially in large-scale networks.
-Consequently, deploying CFNs in practical ISAC deployments is challenging. \end{itemize}
+\item The CFN-based cooperative ISAC service provisioning enables centralized coordination and coherent signal processing \cite{chen2025radiation}, thereby mitigating inter-cell interference and enhancing spatial diversity, which in turn significantly improves the performance of sensing and communication tasks.
+Nevertheless, full cooperation in CFNs requires CSI of all links among the associated transceivers \cite{chen2025knowledge}, resulting in substantial signaling overhead for CSI acquisition.
+Moreover, the coupled optimization of sensing- and communication-related variables leads to a high-dimensional decision space and increased optimization complexity, especially in large-scale CFNs. \end{itemize}

-The limitations of rigid CCN/CFN topologies in ISAC service provisioning motivate the development of an elastic network topology (ENT), which can orchestrate the operating topology across localized CCN and federated CFN regimes, leveraging the strengths of both to efficiently adapt to rapidly changing service requirements and resource availability in distributed ISAC deployments.
+The limitations of rigid CCN and CFN topologies for spatiotemporally dynamic ISAC service provisioning motivate the development of an elastic network topology (ENT), which can orchestrate operations across localized CCN and federated CFN regimes by leveraging the strengths of both topologies to efficiently adapt to rapidly changing service requirements and resource availability in distributed ISAC deployments.